- Published on

-Arduino, ProcessingJS and SocketIO in Action
+Arduino, ProcessingJS and SocketIO In Action

 So today I wanted to do something relatively cool(!!) with things that I had around me.
 There are a lot of examples out there that sends input values from Arduino to Processing and then draw something cool.
 I wanted to do something a bit cooler and as always I wanted to bring Javascript into the action.
 In this tutorial i'm showing you how I connected my Arduino to a local NodeJS server and with the use of SocketIO send the value of potentiometer to client side and draw a cool graph with ProcessingJS !!!